Tony Banks, Baron Stratford: Personal life, death and legacy

 Banks was married to Sally Jones.
 He was a keen supporter of Chelsea F.C. and regularly attended matches.
+In 2003, when Roman Abramovich bought Chelsea FC, he expressed his disapproval, "We need to look at the source of his money, what his track record has been in Russia, to establish whether he is a fit and proper person to take over a football club in this country."
 He was a member of the British Humanist Association.

 On 7 January 2006, Banks was reported to have collapsed two days earlier after suffering a massive stroke while having lunch on Sanibel Island in Florida, where he was on holiday.
 He was flown by helicopter to a hospital in Fort Myers and died on 8 January without regaining consciousness.
 The Prime Minister, Tony Blair, described him as "one of the most charismatic politicians in Britain, a true man of the people".

-His funeral was held on 21 January at the City of London Crematorium.
-John Prescott, Tessa Jowell, Margaret Beckett, Alastair Campbell, Tony Benn, Chris Smith and Richard Caborn attended.
-Banks's friend, Conservative MP David Mellor, gave an address paying tribute.
+His funeral was held on 21 January at the City of London Crematorium: John Prescott, Tessa Jowell, Margaret Beckett, Alastair Campbell, Tony Benn, Chris Smith and Richard Caborn attended.
+Banks's friend, former Conservative MP David Mellor, gave an address paying tribute.
 "A lord of misrule, a cheeky chappy, call him what you will—he can be defined but he cannot be replaced," said Mellor.

 Following her husband's death, Lady Stratford vowed to continue his animal rights work, leading a campaign against the culling of seal pups in Canada.
 She is also a patron of the Captive Animals Protection Society, a charity campaigning for an end to the use of animals in circuses, zoos and the exotic pet trade.